Skip to content

 Image Credit: DepositPhotos

 Imagine a future where the hum of electric motors replaces the roar of gas engines on our roads.
-This future is quickly becoming a reality as states across America take bold steps to phase out gas-powered cars.
+That future is starting to take shape as several states move ahead with rules that would phase out the sale of new gas-powered cars over the next decade.

 By the end, you’ll have a solid grasp of the road ahead for America’s automotive landscape.